Since I was a little girl, my mom has been gifting me pieces for my holiday village, and it’s become one of the most special parts of this season.

 It all started when she began collecting these small, festive pieces and putting them on top of the piano in my childhood home around Christmas each year.
 I would count down the hours until it was dark enough for her to turn their lights on and I’d be fascinated by the small village and how they had their own “lives.”
 I was a highly-imaginative child (and now I’m just a highly-imaginative adult) and I always liked to think these miniatures came to life after I went to bed, and they really cut down Christmas trees or drank in the taverns.
 When my sister got married and moved into her own home, my mom gave her most of the original village (keeping a couple of them for me), and from there on out, there was a new figurine or town piece under the tree or in my stocking that tailored to my personal taste.

-The train station and the schoolhouse were from the original collection, but since then, she’s added an academy of arts (in honor of my six years of musical theater and three years of ballroom dance).
+The train station and the schoolhouse were from the original collection, but since then, I’ve added an academy of arts (in honor of my six years of musical theater and three years of ballroom dance).
 There’s a feline pet shop (since I’m a total cat lady).
 She gifted me a ski bar (this one may have been the item she gave me the year I turned 21).
 I have Santa Claus, a skating rink, a covered bridge, some adorable figurines, and a couple getting engaged (totally precious).
-Last year I got an Airstream (because I’ve been loving to travel lately)!
+I got an Airstream a couple of years back (because I caught the travel bug)!
 Setting up this village has become one of the most special parts of my holiday season, and after I got married, getting the opportunity to bring it to life in my new home was a dream come true.

 A holiday village is an amazing addition to any home during Christmas-time (and beyond).